catalyzeio/stratum-docs/supported-languages-frameworks.md

 ## Third-Party Buildpacks
 There are many third-party buildpacks available for use.
 Some of these buildpacks tweak existing language packs, others carry out a specific function that other buildpacks cannot do.

-While Datica does not officially support non-Heroku buildpacks, many of them will work on the Platform platform.
+While Datica does not officially support non-Heroku buildpacks, many of them will work on the Platform.